-As a classical, Christian school, St. Stephen’s Academy aims to provide an academically excellent education in a grace-filled environment that develops Christian character and equips students with tools of learning that will last a lifetime.
+St. Stephen’s Academy exists to support families and churches by providing an academically excellent classical Christian education that cultivates knowledge, wisdom, eloquence, and godly character and equips students with the tools of learning that will last a lifetime.

-The vision of St. Stephen’s Academy is to be one of the leading PreK-12 classical Christian schools on the West Coast.
-We aim to equip children to be lifelong learners and to provide them with a body of knowledge that enables them to comprehend the world in which they live, to engage contemporary culture with a biblical worldview, and to communicate clearly and graciously.
-To accomplish our mission we are dedicated to a time-tested classical curriculum, the Trivium, whose three stages correspond to a child’s natural stages of development.
+St. Stephen’s Academy has become one of the leading PreK-12 classical Christian schools in the Northwest.
+Our curriculum is designed to produce life-long learners who rightly understand and enjoy the world in which they live, engage contemporary culture from a Christian worldview, and communicate effectively, graciously, and truthfully.
+To accomplish this we follow a time-tested classical liberal arts curriculum organized around the Trivium (Grammar, Logic, and Rhetoric), which generally correspond to a child’s natural stages of intellectual development.

 The practical application of these values includes:

 St. Stephen’s Academy is named for one of the first deacons of the church, whose most famous gift of service was his eloquent testimony to God’s plan of history.

 “But none of them were able to stand against Stephen’s wisdom and spirit.”
 Acts 6:10

 Stephen’s ministry is represented on the school shield by three symbols: